Undergraduate Admissions Frequently Asked Questions

 - How much is tuition?

 - Am I required to live on campus?

 - Do I have to be Catholic to be a student at Mount Mary?

 To apply for admission, you need to apply online and submit official transcripts from all high school and college coursework completed.
 High school students also need to submit standardized test scores.
 See application instructions for high school students and other first-time college applicants.
 See instructions for transfer students.

 There is no fee to apply for undergraduate admission to Mount Mary unless you are an international applicant.
-There is a $100 application fee for international applicants.

 Mount Mary offers rolling admission, meaning there is no deadline to apply for admission.
 However, there are scholarship and financial aid deadlines and most do require acceptance status for consideration.